Macmod/godap/README.md

 * [BadBlood](https://github.com/davidprowe/BadBlood) was also very useful for testing during the development of the tool.

-# Disclaimer
+# Disclaimers

-I'm not prioritizing Kerberos authentication at the moment.
+* I'm not prioritizing Kerberos authentication at the moment.
 Although `ldapper` (which was a great source of inspiration and useful code) supports it, the `ldapper` authors chose to rewrite lots of dependencies maintained by third parties in order to provide this feature.
 This does not seem like the best approach in terms of long-term support.
 Nonetheless, `go-ldap` (which is godap's main dependency) currently has [an open issue](https://github.com/go-ldap/ldap/issues/115) from 2017 regarding the lack of GSSAPI support.
 A pull request [has been merged](https://github.com/go-ldap/ldap/pull/402) in 2022 to deal with the issue on Windows platforms only, but that isn't a suitable option for this tool.
 I hope someone finds a solution for this issue (maybe [go-ldap/ldap/pull/449](https://github.com/go-ldap/ldap/pull/449)) that doesn't involve rewriting dependencies I won't have time to maintain :-)
+* All features were tested and seem to be working properly on a Windows Server 2019 lab, but this tool is highly experimental and I cannot test it extensively - I don't take responsibility for modifications that you execute and end up impacting your environment.
+If you observe any unexpected behaviors please [let me know](https://github.com/Macmod/godap/issues/new) so I can try to fix it.

 # License